will4skill/algo-review/README.md

 ## 3. Majority Element
 **Reference:** https://leetcode.com/problems/majority-element/solutions/51712/python-different-solutions/

-**Input:** Given an array nums of size n, return the majority element.
+**Description:** Given an array nums of size n, return the majority element.
 The majority element is the element that appears more than ⌊n / 2⌋ times.
 You may assume that the majority element always exists in the array.

 **Constraints:** n == nums.length, 1 <= n <= 5 * 10^4, -10^9 <= nums[i] <= 10^9